 For generations, Kootenay locals have taken great care of the wonder that you see around you.
 We hope that you will help us continue to do so.
-By being a responsible visitor, you become a partner in our community efforts to conserve and respect the region’s wonderful natural attractions and heritage.
+By being a responsible visitor, you become a partner in our community efforts to conserve and respect the region’s wonderful natural attractions, culture and heritage.

 Thank you for being a responsible visitor!

 Kootenay Rockies Tourism Visitor Code of Conduct Poster